jrdegbe/thamesthrive-api/docs/events/event_validation.md

 # Event validation

 Events can be validated.
-Event validation can be configured in the Tracardi GUI or via the API.
+Event validation can be configured in the ThamesThrive GUI or via the API.
 The endpoints responsible for creating the validation schemes are located at the following endpoints:

 | Method      | Path                                  |                                             |